AMERICAN PRISON NEWSPAPERS, 1800 – 2020:

 - Marianne Fisher-Giorlando, Researcher for The Angolite, retired professor of Criminal Justice at Grambling State University

-- Dorcan Larson, Professor of Literature, Hamilton College and Director of the American Prison Writing Program
+- Doran Larson, Professor of Literature, Hamilton College and Director of the American Prison Writing Archive

 - Kerry Myers, former editor of The Angolite